cyberstudio/cybsi-sdk/docs/index.rst

 --------------

-This part of the documentation begins with some background information about Cybsi, then focuses on step-by-step instructions for getting the most out of Cybsi SDK.
+This part of the documentation begins with some background information about Threat Analyzer, then focuses on step-by-step instructions for getting the most out of Cybsi SDK.

 .. toctree::